 Termination.
-The shareholders' agreement terminates if either CCIC or TdF ceases to be qualified.
-CCIC remains qualified on the condition that it holds at least 10% of the share capital of CTSH.
+The shareholders' agreement terminates if either CCIC or TdF ceases to be qualified under the shareholders' agreement.
+CCIC will be qualified under the shareholders' agreement so long as it holds at least 10% of the share capital of CTSH.
+TdF will be qualified under the shareholders agreement so long as it holds at least 10% of the share capital of CTSH, or at least 5% of the voting stock of CCIC.